UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

 ## [5,]  0    0    0
 ## [6,]  0    0    0
 ```
-You can see the empty dataframe that was generated through this code
+You can see the empty dataframe that was generated through this code.

-Then we can loop through the entire dataset to acquire p-values from t-test statistics, comparing n=3 exposed vs n=3 unexposed samples
+Then we can loop through the entire dataset to acquire p-values from t-test statistics, comparing n=3 exposed vs n=3 unexposed samples.

 ```r
 for (i in 1:nrow(geodata_genes)) {